 Each of the 60 collecting societies operates in a territory which recognises performances in slightly different ways and has a specific business practice.

-For example, the US Copyright act grants owners of sound recordings an exclusive right to “perform the copyrighted work publicly by means of a digital audio transmission“.
-This right is limited by a statutory license for so-called “non-interactive digital audio transmissions“.
+For example, in the USA, the US copyright act grants owners of sound recordings an exclusive right to ‟perform the copyrighted work publicly by means of a digital audio transmission”.
+This right is limited by a statutory license for so-called ‟non-interactive digital audio transmissions”.
 Therefore, services which comply with the statutory license may stream sound recordings without permission of the copyright owner, subject only to remitting data and payment to SoundExchange.
-The US Copyright act specifies how SoundExchange divides and distributes the royalties: 50% go to the sound recording copyright owner; 45% is distributed to the featured recording artist; and 5% is sent to an independent administrator which further distributes those royalties to non-featured musicians and vocalists.
+The US copyright act specifies how SoundExchange divides and distributes the royalties: 50 percent go to the sound recording copyright owner; 45 percent is distributed to the featured recording artist; and 5 percent is sent to an independent administrator which further distributes those royalties to non-featured musicians and vocalists.

 2.2.
 How are neighbouring rights protected and collected on a cross-border basis?